CSC207-UofT/course-project-xep-cgamerzx/phase2/accessibility_report.md

 ### Tolerance for Error

 * Our app generates helpful error messages when the user gives it invalid inputs.
 For example, when a user is registering an account and does not choose a strong enough password, the error message that pops up tells them.
-* Our app allows for error recovery.
+* Our app also allows for error recovery.
 Furthering the example made earlier, the message would include instructions for a stronger password so the user is able to recognise the error and recover from it.

 ### Low Physical Effort